Portland's newest police oversight board is in session.

-Thus, the city created the Community Oversight Advisory Board (COAB), a 15-member group made up of police reform advocates, attorneys, and police officers, was plagued with disorder, to fill that role.
+Thus, the city created the Community Oversight Advisory Board (COAB), a 15-member group made up of police reform advocates, attorneys, and police officers.

 But infighting between police and activists, disruptions from the public, and general neglect from city hall led to COAB's quick demise.
 Portland City Council pulled the plug on COAB in late 2016, leaving the city out of compliance with its settlement agreement for nearly two years.

 PCCEP (pronounced pee-sep) is Portland's second attempt at meeting this community oversight requirement.
 As the group's architects, Mayor Ted Wheeler and his staff members have laid out the group's directives and hand picked the 13-member committee (which this time, does not include cops).
 That leadership changed hands at Wednesday's meeting.

 "This panel will be independent—they will determine where they go, they will determine their agenda, they will determine how they govern themselves, they will determine their own North Star," said Wheeler, before the meeting began.
 "My job was to get it to this point... but this will be their show."

 While Nicole Grant, Wheeler's senior policy advisor, will continue to be the city's liaison to PCCEP, she reassured commission members Wednesday that she would only act as a direct line to Wheeler's office and not interfere in any decision-making.